dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

       0, 1, 2, 3, 2, 2, 2, 0, 3, 1, 1, 3, 0, 3, 1, 3, 0, 1, 0, 1, 3, 2, 0, 2, 2, 3, 2, 2, 3, 3, 2, 3,
       0, 1, 1, 0, 1, 2, 3, 2, 2, 2, 0, 0, 3, 1, 2, 1, 3, 3, 3, 3, 3, 3, 0, 3, 3, 2, 3, 2, 3, 0, 1, 0,
       4 ]

+Note that "hash collisions" are rare with this hashing scheme, but are likely to occur with large databases (millions of keys), and collision have been generated as a proof of concept.
+Implementions should take care to properly handle collisions by verifying keys and following bucket pointers (see the next section).

 <!---